Bethany Cosentino: Personal life

 Cosentino started dating Nathan Williams, the founder and lead vocalist of Wavves, when both were 17 years old.
 The two first met at a party in San Diego.
 They later broke up, leading to Cosentino's decision to get sober in 2017.

+In May 2022, Cosentino was one of over 150 artists that signed an open letter in The New York Times condemning the planned overturn of Roe v.
+Wade by the United States Supreme Court.

 On June 23, 2023, Cosentino's boyfriend proposed to her in a parking lot of the Americana at Brand shopping mall in Glendale, California.
 On July 10, 2024, Cosentino announced she was pregnant with her first child.
 She married her husband on October 19 at her baby shower.
 Their daughter, Luna Wren Richter, was born December 14.

 As of 2023, Cosentino lives in Glendale in a house built in the 1930s.

 Cosentino had an orange Maine Coon cat named Snacks whom she adopted from her neighbors.
 Snacks appeared on the covers of Best Coast's debut album Crazy for You and Wavves's King of the Beach, featured in a PETA advertisement with Cosentino, and had a dedicated Twitter account.
 He was referred to as both the band's "official mascot" and "third member".
 Snacks died on February 9, 2022, at 14.
 Cosentino also had another cat, a domestic shorthair named Chloe.

 Cosentino got her first tattoo, the words "all you need is love" and a small heart on her wrist, at 16.
 Other tattoos include the words "Trust no one" on one finger, and "Let it go" on another on the opposite hand.